knat/XData/Docs/TutorialEBiz.md

 ![](EBizSchema.png)

 A namespace is identified by a URI.
-Namespace members are type(`type TypeName ...`) or global element(`element ElementName ...`).
-If namespace members want to reference other namespace's members, namespace import(e.g: `import "http://example.com/common" as com`) is required.
-Use qualified name(e.g: `com:PositiveInt32`) or unqualified name(e.g: `PositiveInt32`) to reference members.
+Namespace members are types(`type TypeName ...`) or global elements(`element ElementName ...`).
+If namespace members want to reference other namespace's members, the namespace import(e.g: `import "http://example.com/common" as com`) is required.
+Use qualified names(e.g: `com:PositiveInt32`) or unqualified names(e.g: `PositiveInt32`) to reference members.

 There is a system namespace "http://xdata-io.org", which contains predefined system types.
 System namespace is implicitly imported into every user namespace.
 The reserved alias `sys` is used to reference the system namespace(e.g: `sys:Int32`).